grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 - In nvim: `a` in *normal mode* moves the cursor up 25 lines (not 10).
 - In vi: `a` and `l` both move the cursor up 5 lines.

+The take away is:

-Take away: Neovim uses lexical substitution, not recursive application.
+- nvim uses lexical substitution, not recursive application
-Vi is just buggy.
+- vi is just buggy

 Almost always, `:noremap` is the better choice for vim and nvim.